 5 Ways To Address Dog Growling When Approaching The Food Bowl

-Ever walked over to your dog’s food bowl while he’s eating and heard that unmistakable growl—as if your furry friend is saying, “Watch it, you better back off, lah!”?
+Ever walked over to your dog’s food bowl while he’s eating and heard that unmistakable growl, as if your dog is saying, “Watch it, you better back off, lah!”?
 It’s an odd mixture of feeling like you’ve done something wrong, and also some indignation, because you know you haven’t.
-Before you fret or feel guilty, know that this growling behavior is a natural instinct to protect what they consider valuable.
-Let’s explore why this happens and how to address it without upsetting your dog’s natural wiring.
+Before you fret or feel guilty, know that this behavior is a natural instinct to protect what they consider valuable.
+Let’s explore why resource guarding in dogs happens and how to address it without upsetting your dog’s natural wiring.

 While it can seem unfair or wrong to have your own dog growl at you, its important to remember that this instinct is deeply rooted in survival.
 Research shows that resource guarding arises from both genetic predispositions and learned experiences, meaning it’s not about dominance or disobedience.
 In essence, when your dog growls, it’s their way of saying, “This is mine; please leave it alone.”

-This is why its important to NEVER punish this behavior.
-The growl is your dog’s POLITE way of warning you to back off because he’s not comfortable.
+This is also why it’s important to NEVER punish this behavior.
+The growl is your dog’s polite way of warning you to back off because they’re not comfortable.
+Punishing it doesn’t remove the discomfort, it removes the warning signal, which is far more dangerous.

 5 Ways to Address Growling when Approaching Food Bowl